 HomeResearchAluminium › CBAM Indian Aluminium Scope 2 Electricity Risk

-Aluminium CBAM Policy Analysis Risk
+Aluminium · CBAM · Policy Analysis

 CBAM and Indian Aluminium: Why Electricity Source Will Become the Decisive Competitive Variable and What Every Smelter Must Do Before the 2027 Review

-CBAM currently covers only direct Scope 1 emissions for Indian aluminium — making today’s exposure manageable.
-But a 2027 European Commission review will evaluate expanding coverage to Scope 2 indirect electricity emissions for aluminium, steel, and hydrogen.
-When that expansion happens, Indian coal-based smelters carrying 12–18 tCO₂/t of embedded emissions will face levies that approach or exceed the entire production cost of aluminium.
-The window to prepare is open now.
-Smelters that invest in renewable electricity in this period build insurance against a regulatory change that will be commercially catastrophic for those who are unprepared.
+Right now, CBAM only covers direct Scope 1 emissions for Indian aluminium, which keeps today's financial exposure fairly manageable.
+However, a major European Commission review in 2027 will evaluate expanding this coverage to include Scope 2 indirect electricity emissions.
+When that expansion happens, Indian coal-based smelters carrying 12 to 18 tCO₂/t of embedded emissions will face levies that approach or exceed the entire production cost of aluminium.
+The window to prepare is open now, and investing in renewable electricity today builds the necessary insurance against a potentially catastrophic regulatory change.

-⚠ Regulatory Clarity — Important Distinction
+Regulatory Clarity: Important Distinction

 Key Takeaways

-The 2027 risk: If the Commission extends Scope 2 coverage to aluminium, Indian coal-based smelters would face CBAM levies of €950–1,966/t at current and projected 2030 carbon prices — against an LME aluminium price of approximately €2,000–2,500/t.
-This would make Indian primary aluminium economically non-exportable to the EU.
-No pricing or efficiency strategy absorbs a cost of this magnitude without structural change in electricity source.
+The looming 2027 risk: If the Commission officially extends Scope 2 coverage to aluminium, Indian coal-based smelters would face brutal CBAM levies of €950 to €1,966/t at current and projected 2030 carbon prices.
+This compares to an LME aluminium price of approximately €2,000 to €2,500/t.
+A levy this high would make Indian primary aluminium economically non-exportable to the EU.
+No clever pricing or efficiency strategy can absorb a cost of this magnitude without a fundamental, structural change in electricity source.

-Aluminium — CBAM Coverage (2026)
+Aluminium: CBAM Coverage (2026)

-INCLUDED: Anode combustion in Hall-Héroult cell
+INCLUDED: Anode combustion in the Hall-Héroult cell

 INCLUDED: PFC emissions (CF₄ and C₂F₆ from anode effects)